Finite-Sample Properties of Model Specification Tests for Multivariate Dynamic Regression Models: Model and Test

-In linear regression analysis, exogeneity assumptions play a central role in determining how the stochastic relationship between the regressors and the disturbances affects the consistency and efficiency of estimators and the validity of associated test statistics.
-In cross-sectional settings, it is often enough to require a contemporaneous orthogonality condition.
-In time-series settings, however, it is no longer sufficient to require that $\ve{u}_t$ be uncorrelated with the contemporaneous regressors only, (i.e., $\ex[\ve{x}_t \ve{u}_t'] = \ve{0}$).
-One must specify how $\ve{u}_t$ relates to the entire temporal path of $\{\ve{x}_s\}$, which leads to various dynamic exogeneity concepts.
+In linear regression analysis, exogeneity assumptions play a central role in determining how the stochastic relationship between regressors and error terms affects the consistency and efficiency of estimators, as well as the validity of associated test statistics.
+In cross-sectional settings, a contemporaneous orthogonality condition, $\ex[\ve{x}_t \ve{u}_t^\prime] = \ve{0}$, is often sufficient to characterize the consistency of the OLS estimator.
+In time-series environments, by contrast, contemporaneous orthogonality alone is generally insufficient to describe the forms of regressor--error dependence that are relevant for estimation and inference.

-Different strands of the literature formalize these orthogonality requirements in different ways.
-The traditional approach, following \citet{stock2019ite}, imposes conditional mean-independence restrictions such as strict exogeneity and present-and-past exogeneity.
-Strict exogeneity requires $\ex[\ve{u}_t\mid \ldots,\ve{x}_{t+2},\ve{x}_{t+1},\ve{x}_{t},\ve{x}_{t-1},\ve{x}_{t-2},\ldots]=\ve{0}$ for all $t$, that is, the disturbance is mean-independent of the entire history and future path of the regressors.
-Present-and-past exogeneity relaxes strict exogeneity by conditioning only on current and past regressors: $\ex[\ve{u}_t \mid \ve{x}_{t}, \ve{x}_{t-1}, \ve{x}_{t-2}, \ldots] = \ve{0}$ for all $t$.
-These exogeneity conditions preclude any correlation between the disturbance $\ve{u}_t$ and the relevant history of the regressors.
-In particular, under strict exogeneity we have